sag47/chewbotkah/README.md

 # Automated frontend testing

-This project is a modified for public version of `chewbotkah` which runs front-end QA testing on https://www.s2disk.com/.  `chewbotkah` is a little more involved at s2disk.com but I hope that it will give you a decent place to start.
+This project is a modified for public version of `chewbotkah` which runs front-end Quality Assurance (QA) testing on https://www.s2disk.com/.  `chewbotkah` is a little more involved at s2disk.com but I hope that it will give you a decent place to start for your own front end testing.
+Automate all the things!

 # Setup for headless testing...